Khaen: Outside Southeast Asia

 In the United States, the top master khaen artist is a blind Laotian-born player, Bounseung Synanonh.
 Master Synanonh started playing the khaen at age twelve and later lost his eyesight at age 15.
-Master Synanonh immigrated to the U.S. as a refugee in the early 1980s.
+He then immigrated to the U.S. as a refugee in the early 1980s.
 In 1987, he performed for President Reagan at the White House.
 He also recorded with the World Music Institute under the direction of Terry Miller, an ethnomusicologist.
 In 2007, he performed at the Smithsonian Folklife Festival in Washington, D.C.
 In Thailand, one of the top virtuoso khaen soloists is the blind musician Sombat Simla.
-The instrument has also attracted a few non-Asian performers, including University of San Diego professor Christopher Adler, who also composes for the instrument; English musician Clive Bell (UK); Vancouver-based composer/performer Randy Raine-Reusch (Canada), who played khaen on Aerosmith's Pump (1989), Cranberries' To the Faithful Departed (1996), and Yes's The Ladder (1999); and Jaron Lanier (United States).
+The instrument has also attracted a few non-Asian performers, including University of San Diego professor Christopher Adler, who also composes for the instrument; British musician Clive Bell; Vancouver-based composer/performer Randy Raine-Reusch (Canada), who played khaen on Aerosmith's Pump (1989), Cranberries' To the Faithful Departed (1996), and Yes's The Ladder (1999); Italian ambient electronic musician Alio Die; and Jaron Lanier (United States).
 Since the early 21st century, the California-born khaen player Jonny Olsen has achieved familiarity in Laos and Thailand by appearing on numerous Thai and Lao TV Shows and performing live concerts in Thailand and the U.S. Olsen is the first foreigner to win a khaen championship in Khon Kaen, Thailand in 2005.
 Stephen Molyneux (United States) has played the khaen on his releases The Arbitrary State (2010), The Stars Are the Light Show (2012), Wings and Circles (2016), and in select live performances.
 Molyneux bought a khaen in Bangkok in 2010 after developing an interest in the instrument while traveling in Laos and Thailand.